Liorodin/webclient/README.md

 ### `3.
 Register`

-Register with a new username and password.
+Add new users to the database.

 ### `4.
 Log in`

-Log in to your new user.
+Log in with one of your new users.

 ### `5.
 Add new contacts`

-After you register with other new users, you can add them as new contacts of the first user you have registered\
+After you register with other new users, you can add them as new contacts\
 (by clicking the +contact icon on the top of the contact list).

 ### `6.
 Start chatting!`